purcell/envrc/README.md

 (envrc-global-mode)
 ```

-*It's probably wise to do this late in your startup sequence* so that
+It's probably wise to do this *late in your startup sequence*.
+Because
+minor modes are usually added at the beginning of hooks (e.g.,
+major-mode hooks and `find-file-hook`), evaluating `envrc-global-mode`
+at the end of your Emacs initialization code gives `envrc.el` greater
+chances to be executed *before* other minor modes.
+This is important
-this mode is enabled before other minor modes, e.g. `flycheck`, which
+to make other minor modes, e.g., `flycheck`, search for their
-might look for the presence of particular executables.
+executable files through `direnv` instead of globally.

 You should only enable the mode if `direnv` is installed and available
 in the default Emacs `exec-path`.
 (There is a local minor mode